InfantLab/NotebookDemos/README.md

 # A Jupyter + R ( + mybinder.org) tutorial for social scientists

 This repository contains a Jupyter notebook file which walks you through the basics of using notebooks and RStats for reproducible data analysis.
 It starts with a general guide to the notebook format and how to install the necessary software.
-Then it gives example using R to load data, filter missing values, create graphs and run statistical tests.
+Then it goes through an example using R to load data, filter missing values, create graphs and run statistical tests.

 ### Binder example
 [MyBinder.org](http://mybinder.org) provides a way of sharing fully functionally interactive notebooks over the internet.
-It works by compiling abnd hosting a Docker instance with a fixed set of all the necessary software to run the notebook.
+It works by compiling and hosting a Docker instance with a fixed set of all the necessary software to run the notebook.

 This example can to launched and run from Binder.
 Click the button then launch `index.ipynb`